MegaTraveller 1: The Zhodani Conspiracy: Reception

+Jim Trunzo reviewed MegaTraveller 1: The Zhodani Conspiracy in White Wolf #22 (Aug./Sept., 1990), rating it a 4 out of 5 and stated that "MegaTraveller I: The Zhodani Conspiracy is one of the most thorough computer role-playing games available today.
+Gamers who have little or no experience with Traveller would do well to read the majority of the excellently written 145 page manual carefully before playing."

 Scott Miller stated that the game's IBM compatible release supports both RealSound and the Covox Speech Thing which provide "great sound effects" to the player with the proper computer hardware.